finwo/rpc-duplex/README.md

 This package makes use of ES6 features.
 If you want to use this module in older browsers you'll need to use a plugin like [esmify][esmify] to ensure it works.

-## TODO

-- version the protocol
-- document the resulting protocol (like a spec)
-- automatic reconnect?

 [browserify]: https://npmjs.com/package/browserify
 [esmify]: https://npmjs.com/package/esmify